State Revenue Service seeks collection from tax debtor’s business partners

-B Ltd has an overdue tax debt.
-The SRS starts collection against the company.
-Since its cash and other assets are not enough to pay the full tax debt, the SRS sends C Ltd, a business partner of B, a warning about suspension of B’s business and an order stating that all of B’s monies held by C are seized, while at the same time ordering that C should transfer any monies owed to B into accounts designated by the SRS up to the amount subject to collection.
+B Ltd has an overdue tax debt, and the SRS starts collection against them.
+As their cash and other assets are not enough to pay the tax debt in full, the SRS sends C Ltd, a counterparty of B’s, a warning about suspension of B’s business and an order stating that all of B’s monies held by C are seized and requiring that C transfer any monies owing to B into accounts designated by the SRS up to the amount subject to collection.

-At the same time, the SRS threatens C with VAT deregistration and business suspension if C fails to comply with the SRS’s demands because such non-compliance will be treated as tax evasion.
+The SRS also threatens C with VAT deregistration and business suspension if C fails to comply with the SRS’s demands because such non-compliance will be treated as tax evasion.

 The SRS’s actions